PCI DSS: 12 Requirements of the Payment Card Industry Data Security Standard

 Due to environmental changes, such as new code or updates, all systems, procedures and processes have to be regularly tested to make sure security is upheld.

 On a quarterly basis, organisations must test wireless access points (WAP), as well as perform vulnerability scans, both internally and externally.
 In addition to these, assessments are also required whenever there has been a significant change in the network.
-PCI DSS also mandates further, ongoing evaluations, such as penetration testing, and the use of systems providing intrusion detection and prevention, will ensure the security of the cardholder data environment is maintained.
+PCI DSS also mandates further, ongoing evaluations, such as penetration testing, and using intrusion detection systems (IDS) and intrusion prevention systems (IPS), to ensure the security of the cardholder data environment is maintained.

 File monitoring has also been identified as a necessity.
 This allows an alert to be sent whenever an employee has, in an unauthorised manner, modified system files either by way of content, or configuration.
 By comparing files on a weekly basis, the system can detect changes which may not have been typically noticed.

 PCI DSS Requirement 12:

 At the core of the payment card industry’s data security standards is the goal of ensuring information and data security best practices, ultimately with the aim of protecting cardholder data.
 It, therefore, comes as no surprise that developing, reviewing and updating the information security policy (sometimes referred to as InfoSec Policy) is a requirement of the PCI data security standard.

 PCI DSS goes further, in a sense, that the requirement for the information security policy also highlighted the need to distribute it amongst employees and relevant stakeholders.

 Companies attempting to attain PCI DSS compliance must implement an annual process which reviews and challenges its information security policy to ensure its relevancy to the organisation’s environment.
 Furthermore, it is paramount that in line with the InfoSec policy, all procedures and policies relating to security are updated and revised.